 Although the Museum is not completed, visitors are welcome to make an appointment for a tour by emailing us at email@example.com

 Coming Soon: Jianchuan Pavilion Project

 The Jianchuan Pavilion Project will connect master carpenters from the Jianchuan Craftsman Cooperative in Jianchuan, Yunnan with craftmasters from the West Virginia Timber Framers Guild to collaborate on a Pavilion.
-We are hoping to initiate this program in 2023.
+We hope to initiate this program in 2023-2024.
 This Pavilion will not only complete the courtyard and provide lodging for visitors, but this people-to-people exchange could foster mutual understanding among communities that don’t often have the opportunity to participate in cultural exchanges: working craftsmen from rural areas.
 Funding this project is a unique opportunity to help “build common ground.”
 If you are interested in financially supporting this project, please contact us.